popcopy/Train-Scheduler/README.md

 # Train-Scheduler

-This ia a train schedule application that incorporates Firebase to host arrival and departure data.
+This is a train schedule application that incorporates Firebase to host arrival and departure data.
 It will retrieve and manipulate information with Moment.js.